 The director of the IT Services Center provides technical support to all members of the department, including graduate students.
-The ITSC manages printing services and wireless internet throughout the building, maintains the department's computer networks, software licenses, and internal email lists, and provides remote access to department servers.
+The ITSC manages printing services throughout the building, maintains the department's computer networks, software licenses, and internal email lists, and provides remote access to department servers and wireless internet access throughout the building.